rmarasigan/notes/notes/networks/networking_essentials.md

 **Default Gateway** is basically the router's private IP address.
 The term *default gateway* is used to mean the router on your LAN which has the responsibility of being the first point of contact for traffic to computers outside the LAN.

 ## Dynamic Host Configurtion Protocol (DHCP)
 **DHCP** is a protocol used by computers to automatically obtain an IP address and network configuration.
-A **DHCP Server** is a network server that automatically provides and assigns IP addresses, default gateways and other network parameters to client devices.
+A **DHCP Server** is a network server that automatically provides and assigns IP addresses, default gateways, and other network parameters to client devices.
 It relies on the standard protocol known as Dynamic Host Configuration Protocol or DHCP to respond to broadcast queries by clients.

 ![trend-micro-dhcp](assets/img/trend-micro-dhcp.png)

 ## Domain Name Server (DNS)
 **DNS**, or the domain name system, is the phonebook of the Internet, connecting web browsers with websites.
-They are human readable names instead of showing up an IP address that will be hard to remember (e.g. `facebook.com`).
+They are human-readable names instead of showing up an IP address that will be hard to remember (e.g. `facebook.com`).
 A **DNS server** is a computer with a database containing the public IP addresses associated with the names of the websites an IP address brings a user to.
 DNS acts like a phonebook for the internet.
 Whenever people type domain names, like Yahoo.com, into the address bar of web browsers, the DNS finds the right IP address.
 The site’s IP address is what directs the device to go to the correct place to access the site’s data.

 ![trend-micro-dns](assets/img/trend-micro-dns.png)